UWSocialComputing/bottled-notes/G3ab.md

-# G3ab: Designing the Low Fidelity Prototype
+# G3ab: Low Fidelity Prototype
 The current main idea behind this project is that the most "authentic" connections might come from when you're anonymous.
 A lot of social media has a focus on who a person is, and not what they say.
 I want to create a platform where the focus is on what people say rather than who they are.

 ## The components